victsismtto/balanceConsultAndTranfer/README.md

 ## Configuration

-No mongoDB, criar uma DataBAse chamada "ApiDatabase" com as collections: "Accounts", "Cadastro", "PersistenceAccounts" e depois de criar uma DataBase sua, trocar o "usernam" e "password" pelas suas.
+In MongoDB, create a Database called "ApiDatabase" with the collections: "Accounts", "Cadastro", "PersistenceAccounts" and after creating your own DataBase, exchange the "username" and "password" for the ones you have created.

-No postman, criar os endpoints com os contexts path de cada API, sugiro separar por collection, assim fica possivel fazer as chamadas localmente.
+In Postman, create the endpoints with the context path of each API, I suggest separating them by collection, so that it will be possible to make the calls locally.

 ## Contributing